If you are paying to generate leads with ads on LinkedIn, you are probably using LinkedIn Forms.

 The Solution: Instant Data Append

 Capturing the information in your prospect database should only take seconds.
-If we return to the recipe from the previous example, we see a sequence of steps that only takes around 3 seconds to execute, ensuring that sales reps are prepared to respond to leads in record time:
+Returning to the previous recipe example, we see a sequence of steps that only takes around 3 seconds to execute.
+Hence, this ensures that sales reps are prepared to respond to leads in record time:

 Pitfall 3: Linear Tool Integration

-With LinkedIn Forms, there are only a small handful of integration points available, so unless you employ a purpose-built integration platform, you are forced into linear integration, meaning your leads will spill through your app stack in a linear fashion, which looks something like these examples:
+With LinkedIn Forms, there are only a small handful of integration points available.
+As such, we have realized the importance of a purpose-built integration platform.
+Otherwise, you are forced into linear integration.
+This means that your leads will spill through your app stack in a linear fashion, which looks something like this:

 - LinkedIn Form > marketing automation platform > CRM > lead routing > sales rep